 Should You Mulch Groundcovers?

 Does groundcover need mulch?
 This oft asked question has a couple of answers.
 The benefits of organic mulch are numerous and the only drawback would be when planting seed, which may have difficulty pushing up through the mulch.
-But mulching around groundcover isn’t strictly necessary, either.
+Although, mulching around groundcover isn't strictly necessary either.
 Most plants will establish just fine without any mulch at all but using it could ease your maintenance routine.

 The whole idea behind groundcover is to give a natural carpet of low maintenance plants.
 Selecting the right plants, spacing them correctly, and providing good basic care at the beginning will result in good coverage over time.